Mairbek Taisumov

-Mairbek Vakhaevich Taisumov (Russian: Майрбек Вахаевич Тайсумов; born August 8, 1988) is a Russian-born Austrian mixed martial artist.
+Mairbek Vakhaievich Taisumov (Майрбек Вахаевич Тайсумов; born August 8, 1988) is a Russian-born Austrian mixed martial artist.
 He fights in the lightweight division.
 A professional mixed martial artist since 2007, Taisumov has previously competed in the Ultimate Fighting Championship and M-1 Global.

 Early and personal life

 Taisumov was born on August 8, 1988, in Grozny, the capital of the modern-day Chechen Republic of Russia.
 He is from the Yalkhoy (Biytro gar) teip (clan).
 He fights out of Vienna, Austria, and trains at MMA Vienna and Tiger Muay Thai in Phuket, Thailand.
 He started his sporting career as a football player before realizing fighting was his true passion and devoting his career to martial arts.
 He made his professional MMA debut in 2007.
 He is a devout Sunni Muslim.
 In July 2018, Taisumov got a Moroccan citizenship to aid him in getting a U.S. visa.

 Mixed martial arts career

 M-1 Global

 Taisumov spent much of his career fighting for M-1 Global.
 He made his M-1 Global debut against Borys Mankowski on February 5, 2010, winning via TKO in the second round.

 Taisumov knocked out Julien Boussuge in the first round on May 29, 2010, at M-1 Selection 2010: Western Europe Round 3.

 Taisumov submitted Serhiy Adamchuk in the first round on July 22, 2010, to win the M-1 Selection 2010: Eastern Europe Tournament.

 Taisumov was poked in the eye by Artem Damkovsky in the third round of a M-1 Global Lightweight Championship bout on October 28, 2010, and lost via doctor stoppage.

 Taisumov defeated M-1 veteran Yuri Ivlev by second-round TKO on March 5, 2011, at M-1 Challenge 23.

 Taisumov knocked out Josh Bacallao in the first round on July 8, 2011, at M-1 Challenge 26.

 Taisumov knocked out Joshua Thorpe in the second round on November 20, 2011, at M-1 Global: Fedor vs Monson.

 Taisumov lost a split decision to Marat Gafurov on June 21, 2012, at M-1 Global: Fedor vs Rizzo.

 Taisumov was expected to face Musa Khamanaev for the M-1 Global Lightweight Championship on November 15, 2012, at M-1 Challenge 35.
 The bout was cancelled for unknown reasons.
 Taisumov instead faced Leon Del Gaudio, whom he submitted in the first round.

 Taisumov made Niko Puhakka submit to first-round leg kicks on June 8, 2013, at M-1 Challenge 40.

 In his final M-1 Global bout, Taisumov submitted Artem Damkovsky in the third round of a rematch on November 30, 2013, at M-1 Challenge 44.